CYBR-UNOMAHA/swa-online/README.md

-# CYBR 8420 Software Assurance @ UNO
+# CYBR 8420-850 Software Assurance @ UNOmaha
 This repository includes all contents related to CYBR 8420 Software Assurance course at The University of Nebraska Omaha.
+This respository contains materials for the course taught in a fully online format.

 # Course Author
 [Robin A. Gandhi](http://faculty.ist.unomaha.edu/rgandhi/)